License agreement for the use of the MailUp Platform

 Security Documentation” refers to any security certification or documentation that MailUp makes available in relation to the Processor Services as referred to in Appendix 2.

-Period” refers to the period from the Date of Effect until the termination of the provision of the Processor Services by MailUp pursuant to the Agreement.
+Period” refers to the period from the Effective Date until the termination of the provision of the Processor Services by MailUp pursuant to the Agreement.

 MailUp Entity” refers to MailUp S.p.A. and/or any other Subsidiary of MailUp S.p.A.